 Writing your ‘about me’ page might be one of the things that boggle your mind.
 But, you’re in luck.
 Today, you’ll discover the help you’re looking for.

 After hours of research, we’ve discovered 24 of the amazing about me page examples in different niches.
 We’ll dissect them all one by one to see what you can learn.
-Along with that, you’ll also get your hands on a professional about me page template for free, insider tricks of the trade, and critical mistakes to avoid.
+Along with that, you’ll also get your hands on a professional about me page template for free, insider tricks of the trade, and critical mistakes to avoid based on best about me examples for website.

-In the end, you’ll be able to write your about me page like a pro in less than an hour that will turn your first-time visitors into raving fans for life.
+In the end, you’ll be able to write your about me page like a pro in less than an hour which will turn your first-time visitors into raving fans for life.

 Lauran starts with the introduction of the blog; telling what she’s sharing, what readers can expect to learn, and what’s in it to benefit them.
+This about me sample perfectly illustrates how to connect with readers.
 Next, she includes her story.
 Lauran shares the story from her first publication all the way until now, including everything in between that she has achieved so far.
 And in the last, she adds her video — which is so good because videos are far more to connect better than simple text.

 So, what’s the takeaway here from Lauran’s about page?
-Show how you can add value to the lives of the people who are willing to invest their time reading you.
+Show how you can add value to the lives of the people who are willing to invest their time reading you, as it is shown in one of the about me examples for website here.
 Show your complete story to give context.
 And show yourself by including a video, if you can.

 This about me page is an example of marketing yourself as a mentor or coach without being pushy and salesy.
 Danielle makes her about page all about her readers, which is why this page is amongst the best.
 She starts with a bold and beautiful headline, resonates with the pain points of her readers, and presents herself as a unique solution.
 But, she doesn’t stop right there.
 To build authority and trust, she shares wonderful things she’s been doing in the past 10 years and how she impacted the lives of thousands of people.